University exams from home in Malaysia: My experience

 Online lectures prepared us for our exams

-Before our actual assessments, I received multiple emails from the School of Law and Dr. Brian Jack on the exact procedures of our exams.
+Before our actual assessments, I received multiple emails from the School of Law and my lecturer on the exact procedures of our exams.
 The university communicates quickly and regularly with us to make sure we don’t feel too anxious before our exams.
 There are online lectures via Microsoft Teams to share some timely tips and to answer any questions.
 We also use the Discussion Board in Canvas to clarify any doubts about the exams with our lecturers and tutors.

 Online Courses in Canvas (Virtual Learning Environment – VLE) Canvas I